Originally Posted by waterbear

 Here is a step by step:

 1) On each fill balance the water (adjust TA and pH.
-Add calcium if below 125 for acrylic spas or below 200 for plaster.)
+Add calcium if below 125 for acrylic spas or below 200 for plaster).
+More info here on balancing spa TA and PH, How do I use Chlorine in my Spa (or pool)?.
 If you have metals in your water add a metal sequesterant.

-2) Shock with your preferred oxidizer (chlorine or MPS) and turn on the ozone if you are using it.
+3) Shock with your preferred oxidizer (chlorine/bleach or MPS) and turn on the ozone if you are using it.
 Your bromine levels should now be above 10 ppm.
 Wait until they drop below 10 ppm before entering spa.

-3) If using a 3-step system add your floater with bromine tabs and adjust it to maintain a 4-6 ppm bromine level.
-If using a 2 step system add your preferred oxidizer as needed (and adjust your ozone) to maintain a 4-6 ppm bromine level.
+4) If using a 3-step system add your floater with bromine tabs and adjust it to maintain a 4-6 ppm bromine level.
+If using a 2-step system add your preferred oxidizer as needed (and adjust your ozone) to maintain a 4-6 ppm bromine level.